iudexai/iudex-python/README.md

 First visit [https://app.iudex.ai/logs](https://app.iudex.ai/logs) and click on the `Add to Slack` button in the top right.

+Once installed to your workspace, there are two ways to create alerts.

+### Search Based Alerts
+These alerts will fire anytime a log fulfills your search criteria.

+Just run any search and click `create alert` in the top right.
+From there, select the Slack channels to notify (or paste in a channel ID).

+### Per-Log Alerts

+These alerts will fire for a specific logger call.

-Once installed to your workspace, tag your logs with the `iudex.slack_channel_id` attribute.
+Just tag your logs with the `iudex.slack_channel_id` attribute.
 ```python
 logger.info("Hello from Slack!", extra={"iudex.slack_channel_id": "YOUR_SLACK_CHANNEL_ID"})
 ```